dandraka/Zoro/README.md

 # ⚠️ IMPORTANT NOTE ⚠️
 The project is in the process of being converted to Dotnet Core 5.0.
+Branch `master` works only partially: CSV input works, DB input doesn't.
-Branch `master` doesn't work yet.
-For a successful build, get the branch `dotnet-461`.
+For a complete build, get the branch `dotnet-461` which must be built with .Net Framework 4.6.1.

 ***